-11.2.1.1 Purchased items and services should meet all procurement requirements.
-Suppliers (including sub-tier suppliers) should be evaluated periodically to verify their continued acceptability.
-Subcontracting laboratories should be required to pass a QA audit and subsequent quality verification tests, as appropriate.
+11.2.1.1 Purchased items and services must meet the expectations of the user.
+Supplier performance, including sub-tier suppliers, should be re-evaluated periodically.
+The evaluation should provide data to either support certain suppliers or to question their ability to provide the product satisfactorily.
+Subcontracting laboratories are usually required to pass a supplier audit and subsequent quality verification tests; the rigor is determined by the requirements for usability of the data produced.

-11.2.2 Procurement Document Control-Procurement documents should be controlled using the same practices as are used for other records.
+11.2.2 Procurement Document Control-Methods of documenting should follow the approach that is taken for controlling other procedures and records.

-12. Control of Measuring Equipment, Materials and Samples
+12. Control of Measuring Equipment and Materials

 12.1 Summary-The laboratory should maintain adequate measuring equipment and materials to maintain and monitor the performance of analytical instrumentation and methods.
 Measuring equipment includes all measuring equipment and auxiliary apparatus used to calibrate, measure, gage, test, or inspect.
-Materials are the reference materials and chemicals necessary for the performance of calibrations and the analytical methods.
-Practices should be followed to ensure and verify that these items are appropriate and acceptable.
-Control measures may not be required for rulers, tape measures, and similar devices if the commercial equipment provides adequate accuracy.
+Materials are the reference materials and chemicals necessary for the performance of calibrations and the analytical procedures.
+Materials are also the items to be tested, that is, the samples.
+Practices should be followed that ensure and verify that these items are appropriate and acceptable.
+Control measures may not be required for rulers, tape measures, and other devices if the commercial equipment provides adequate accuracy.

-12.2.1 Equipment-Equipment that can affect the reliability of measurements should be controlled through a calibration program.
+12.2.1 Equipment-Equipment items that are used generally throughout the laboratory, such as analytical balances and volumetric glassware, and that can affect the reliability of measurements should be controlled through a calibration program.
 The program should identify specific equipment items included, designate calibration standards and the frequency of calibration for each item, identify the calibration status for each on a continuing basis, and control the use of out-of-calibration equipment.
 Analytical balances should be calibrated using weights meeting the appropriate requirements of Specification E 617.
-Volumetric glassware should meet the appropriate requirements of Specification E 617.
-Volumetric glassware should meet the appropriate requirements of Specification I for each by the manufacturer's certification.
+Volumetric glassware should meet the appropriate requirements of Specification E 694, verification of which may be established by the manufacturer's certification.
 If volumetric glassware requires calibration in the laboratory, the procedures given in Practice E 542 or NIST IR74-461 should be followed.

-12.2.2 Reagents and Standards-The following requirements should be specified for reagents and standards.
+12.2.2 Reagents and Standards-The following requirements are typical of those that should be specified for reagents and standards.

-12.2.2.1 Quality of Chemicals-Unless otherwise indicated, all reagents should conform to the specifications of the Committee on Analytical Reagents of the American Chemical

-Society where such specifications are available.6 Water used in the preparation of reagents and in analyses should meet the requirements of Specification D 1193.
+12.2.2.1 Quality of Chemicals-Unless otherwise indicated, it is intended that all reagents conform to the specifications of the Committee on Analytical Reagents of the American Chemical Society where such specifications are available.8 Water used in the preparation of reagents and in analyses should meet the requirements of Specification D 1193.
 Requirements for water of special quality should be specified in the appropriate analytical procedure.